 As a former college athlete YouTuber Kylie Dennison knows how much time it takes to be on a college sports team.
 She’s run her channel Kiki Chanel since 2010.
 She explains that her Freshman college roommate was a rower and she’d watch her get up every morning to go train.

 Emma Monden wanted to go to USC all her life.
 She worked extremely hard, only to get rejected.
 Emma admits that it’s hard to accept someone wealthy would cheat their way into a school.

-USC student Shanel Mercuria voiced her dismay at the crime.
+USC student Stephanie Kreimerman voiced her dismay at the crime.
 She said in her own video that it took her three tries to get into USC.
-Shanel says that college admissions for the average person are $80 which is nothing to people like Olivia Jade who has 1.9M followers as a YouTuber.
+Stephanie says that college admissions for the average person are $80 which is nothing to people like Olivia Jade who has 1.9M followers as a YouTuber.

-Shanel says she understands Olivia’s upbringing as the daughter of a famed actress and fashion designer, but she admits that Olivia is ungrateful for taking the spot of a person who worked hard only to be rejected.
+Stephanie says she understands Olivia’s upbringing as the daughter of a famed actress and fashion designer, but she admits that Olivia is ungrateful for taking the spot of a person who worked hard.

-We don’t not blame these YouTubers for feeling the way they do.
-They worked hard to get into their colleges and to have a celebrity’s wealthy child taking a spot from someone who actually deserves it.
-It brings a new perspective to white, privilege, rich kids.
+We don’t blame these YouTubers for feeling the way they do.
+They worked hard to get into their colleges and to have a celebrity’s wealthy child taking a spot from someone who actually deserves it sucks.
+It brings a new perspective to white, privileged, rich kids.
 It gives wealthy people who do the right thing a bad name.
-Also, it gives people try hard their entire lives a reason to hate people of wealth because of what people like Loughlin, Huffman, Gianulli do because they’ve got money that buys them happiness when all it does is ruin people’s lives when it’s used incorrectly.
+Also, it gives people who work hard their entire lives a reason to hate people of wealth because of what people like Loughlin, Huffman, Giannulli do.

-Comment below on what your opinions are on the scandal and I would love to know you’ve never met Olivia Jade in some compacity.
+Comment below on what your opinions are on the scandal and I would love to know if you’ve ever met Olivia Jade in some compacity.
 If you have, what was she like?
 Was she nice?
 Did she seem fake and overprivileged?
 Let me know!